20 charged in high-end vehicle thefts in Ontario | CBC News

 20 charged in high-end vehicle thefts in Ontario

-A five-month investigation into high-end auto thefts in Ontario led to the interception of 100 vehicles that were about to be shipped to Africa.
+A five-month investigation into high-end auto thefts in Ontario has led to the interception of 100 vehicles that were about to be shipped overseas.

 According to Ontario Provincial Police, who led the investigation, the ring operated from Hawkesbury to Petawawa and Kingston in eastern Ontario, as well as the Toronto area, especially York Region and North York.

-They've charged 20 people from Quebec with stealing 497 vehicles from both dealerships and people's homes by breaking in, reprogramming key fobs to unlock them and driving away.
+They've charged 20 people from Quebec with stealing 497 vehicles from dealerships and homes by reprogramming key fobs to unlock them and driving away.

-Some were taken to Montreal to be shipped off to African or Middle Eastern countries where those types of luxury SUVs and pickup trucks aren't sold, police said.
+Some were taken to Montreal to be shipped to African or Middle Eastern countries where those types of luxury SUVs and pickup trucks are not commercially available and can be sold at twice their retail value, police said.

-97 of these vehicles were recovered this year, according to a Tuesday morning news release.
+Of these vehicles, 97 were recovered this year, according to a Tuesday news release.

 The investigation, dubbed Project Shildon, began in June when police noticed a spike in vehicle thefts.

-Police in Montreal and Laval carried out 12 search warrants last week and said they found the tools involved in the thefts, as well as illegal drugs and brass knuckles.
+Police in Montreal and Laval, Que., executed 12 search warrants last week and said they found the tools involved in the thefts, as well as illegal drugs and brass knuckles.

-Police from Ottawa, Toronto and York Region were also involved, as was the Canada Border Services Agency.
+Police from Ottawa, Toronto and York Region were also involved, as was the Canada Border Services Agency, with about 100 law enforcement officers involved overall.

 How to deter thieves

-There are also start-up systems that can be installed in vehicles that require a second fob with a pass code to start.
+Owners can also install startup systems that require a second fob with a pass code.

-Dealerships can use less valuable vehicles to block in their less expensive cars and trucks.
+Dealerships can use less valuable vehicles to block in their expensive cars and trucks.

 Similar thefts in southern Ontario